hyprul/githubcrawlreact/README.md

 https://developer.github.com/v3/users/followers/

 ## Component Structure
-Index - Setup Routes with App at top, nested routes with Search as default App - Basic Header and Children Components
-Search - Search Bar Component with Input and Submit User - Current User with Profile, Name, and Description Followers - List of Followers
+Index - Setup Routes with App at top, nested routes with Search as default <br /> App - Basic Header and Children Components <br /> Search - Search Bar Component with Input and Submit <br /> User - Current User with Profile, Name, and Description <br /> Followers - List of Followers <br />
-Following - List of Following
+Following - List of Following <br />
-Repos - List of Repos
+Repos - List of Repos <br />
-GithubUser - Basic Component of a Github Follower/Following User with name and profile picture GithubRepo - Basic Component of a Github Repo with name and link
+GithubUser - Basic Component of a Github Follower/Following User with name and profile picture <br /> GithubRepo - Basic Component of a Github Repo with name and link <br />

 ## Built With
 React, CSS